SpacehuhnTech/WiFiDuck/README.md

 | `D2` alias `GPIO 4` | `2` alias `SDA` |
 | `GND` | `GND` |

-Both chips have to be powered in order to work.
+Now we want to have the Atmega32u4 power the ESP8266, so it can run of **one** USB connection, instead of having to always plug in both.
-To share power between both, you need a voltage regulator that takes 5V and turns it into 3.3V.
+To share power between both chips, you need a voltage regulator that takes 5V and turns it into 3.3V.
-It's because USB runs at 5V but the ESP8266 runs at 3.3V.
+That's because USB uses 5V, but the ESP8266 uses 3.3V.
 Luckily most development boards have such a regulator on board.
 **DO NOT CONNECT ESP8266 VCC to the ATMEGA32u4 VCC**, it will kill the ESP826.
 Instead look for the `5V` or `VIN` pin on your dev board, as those will be connected to the regulator.

 | ESP8266 Dev Board |      Atmega32u4      |